 Andrew Trask litigates disputes involving intellectual property and technology.
 He has represented clients in the U.S. district courts, on appeal, in inter partes review proceedings, and in commercial arbitrations.
 With a doctorate in physical chemistry, work experience in Silicon Valley, and a handful of patents to his name, Andrew enjoys learning complex subjects and simplifying them for lay audiences.
-His experience spans a wide range of technologies including pharmaceutical and biotech products, mobile apps and hardware, search and video technology, wearable devices, and medical technology.
+His cases have involved pharmaceutical and biotech products, mobile apps and hardware, search and video algorithms, wearable devices, and medical technologies.